Download my Funeral Photographer brochure.

 “When people say to you “We’ll do it ourselves” you don’t know how difficult it is when you’re mourning yourself, to have your mind on recording the event, and ALSO how you get 101 dirty looks from people there who hate that you’ve brought a camera to a funeral!

-I specialise in producing funeral tribute DVDs for your family, and photographing funerals without intruding on your private grief.
+I specialise in producing funeral tribute DVDs for your family, and photographing funerals without intruding on your private grief, for families wanting to share a Service with distant friends and family who are unable to attend.

 Families who are unsure at first, often ring the Funeral Director and exclaim how stunning the DVD is, and how grateful they are that I was there.
 My DVDs have been sent overseas to Germany, England, America, Vietnam, New Zealand, Fiji and Switzerland.